-- 1. Location and fixture placement.
-Means of egress illumination shall be located in stairways, corridors, halls, passenger elevator cars, lobbies, rooms with an occupant load of 100 or more, and other areas required to provide safe egress from the premises and immediately outside of the building exit when required by the building official.
-Fixtures shall be installed to not less than the following schedule: - 1.1 Interior and exterior stairways and landings and outside building exit - At least one per landing At least one for each 40 lineal feet - 1.2 Corridors and halls and designated means of egress paths in parking garages - At least one for each 250 square feet - $\underline{1.3}$ Lobbies, vestibules, foyers, elevator cars and other similar areas as required
+l.
+Location and fixture placement.
+Means of egress illumination shall be located in stairways, corridors , halls, particularly and the stairways of the stairway of senger elevator cars, lobbies, rooms with an occupant load of 100 or more, and other areas required to provide sat egress from the premises and immediately outside of the building exit when required by the building official.
+Fix tures shall be installed to not less than the following schedule: